-

 Remuneration for Directors

-In order to ensure objectivity and transparency in the remuneration determination process, the NRA (Nomination and Remuneration Advisory) Committee deliberates on the basic policy for remuneration, composition, and amount of remuneration of directors, and the Board of Directors decides based on the report from the Nomination and Remuneration Advisory Committee.
+In order to ensure objectivity and transparency in the remuneration determination process, the Nomination and Remuneration Advisory Committee deliberates on the basic policy for remuneration, composition, and amount of remuneration of directors, and the Board of Directors decides based on the report from the Nomination and Remuneration Advisory Committee.

 Basic Policy of Remuneration for Directors

-3. The amount of remuneration should lead to the enhancement of corporate value over the medium- to long-term
+3. The amount of remuneration should contribute to the enhancement of shareholder value over the medium- to long-term.

 The remuneration for directors is composed of fixed remuneration, performance-linked bonuses, and performance-linked stock remuneration (Directors’ remuneration BIP trust).
-In addition to fixed monetary remuneration, we have adopted performance-linked bonuses as monetary remuneration linked to short-term performance and performance-linked stock remuneration as an incentive for medium- to long-term improvement of corporate value.
-In addition, for directors who are Audit and Supervisory Committee members and outside directors, we will only provide fixed remuneration, considering their roles and level of independence from the Company.
+In addition to fixed monetary remuneration, we have adopted performance-linked bonuses as monetary remuneration linked to short-term performance and performance-linked stock remuneration as an incentive for medium- to long-term improvement of shareholder value.
+In addition, for directors who are Audit and Supervisory Committee members and outside directors, we will only provide fixed remuneration, considering their roles and level of independence from JLL.

 Remuneration for Directors